- Telephone 0131 220 1208

 Text supplied by third party.

-- Private dining: Negotiable
+- Private dining: None

-- Provides: Gluten-free options, Children's portions
+- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions

 - Music on stereo: Nothing